robertdavidgraham/masscan/doc/masscan.8.markdown

 then the kernel will send RST packets during a scan.
 This can cause unnecessary traffic during a simple port scan, and will terminate TCP connections when doing a `--banners` scan.
-To prevent, this, the built-in firewall should be used to filte the source ports.
+To prevent, this, the built-in firewall should be used to filter the source ports.
 On Linux, this can be done by doing something like:

     # iptables -A INPUT -i eth0 -p tcp --dport 44444 -j DROP